 Lip Balm for Me, Lip Balm for My Kid

 If you have a kid, you totally know what I am talking about.
 There’s something about lip balm that makes kids want to roll up too much lip balm, squish it onto their lips, and then maybe even take a bite because it smells so good.
-After watching all that and knowing the last thing that he ate was probably a booger or something off of the floor, I am loathe to use that lip balm again on my own lips, even though he wants to generously share it with me, and even trying to give me a hand at applying it.
+After watching all that and knowing the last thing that he ate was probably a booger or something off of the floor, I loathe using that lip balm again on my own lips, even though he wants to generously share it with me and even trying to give me a hand at applying it.
 This scenario got me thinking about all of my favorite fruity flavored lip balms from my childhood.
-I knew that to save my own homemade lip balm from such a tragic death, I was going to have to make him his own fun fruity lip balms to use for himself.
+I knew that to save my own homemade lip balm from such a tragic death, I was going to have to make him his own fun fruity homemade lip balm to use for himself.

-Lip Balm with a Splash of Color
+Homemade Lip Balm with a Splash of Color

 Lip Balm with Real Fruit Flavor

 I am a big lover of essential oils, but when making products for kids, I always like to take into account where they will be applying them.
-Though it’s totally safe to use certain essential oils in a lip balm and put them on your lips, babies and toddlers will likely try to eat and lick off the lip balm, so I avoid using essential oils for this purpose.
+Though it’s totally safe to use certain essential oils (avoiding those that are phototoxic) in a homemade lip balm and put them on your lips, babies and toddlers will likely try to eat and lick off the lip balm, so I avoid using essential oils for this purpose.
 It took me a while to find a flavor extract that was not cut with any toxins and was made with the REAL fruit for flavor.
 The only company that I have found to create a certified organic flavor extract that is cold-processed using extraction without the use of any colorants, fillers, diluting agents or preservatives is Medicine Flower.
 The great thing about these flavors is that you can use them in food, beverages, and cosmetic applications!

 You can find all sorts of flavors by Medicine Flower on Amazon!

-Homemade Kid’s Natural Lip Balm Recipe
+Kid’s Natural Homemade Lip Balm Recipe

 Lip Balm Base Ingredients